backend-development/backend-development-textbook/source/testing.md

 #### Testing a form

-Test with Capybara as a black box test: only interact with the app through the web browser.
+Integration tests are black box tests: we only interact with the app through the web browser, and have no "inside knowledge" about the app.

 Some helper methods:

 ```
 click_link('id-of-link')